abdulahmad/EA-NHL-Tools/HOCKEY32/README.md

 `0x10794C` - List of team abbreviations, used for Exhibition pre-game logo display, season logo display

-`0x10A724` - List of team abbreviations, used to display Jersey Graphics on Team Select Screen for exhibition game; ANA & FLA are in alphabetical order in this list
+`0x10A724` - List of team abbreviations, used to display Jersey Graphics on Team Select Screen for exhibition game; ANA & FLA are in alphabetical order in this list.
+New teams should be added in alphabetical order to this list.

 `0x116DEC` - List of team city names for PA division, used for Central Registry menu selection